Germinal center: Two distinct germinal center zones: dark zone and light zone

-The Dark Zone
+Dark zone

 The dark zone of the germinal center is proximal to the T cell zone in the lymph node, and it consists of GC B cells and reticular cells that resemble follicular dendritic cells.
 The B cells within the dark zone of the germinal center are called centroblasts.
 They are larger than the cells in the light zone of the germinal center and are more proliferative (i.e. undergo more cell division).
 Somatic hypermutation, a process in which the activation-induced cytidine deaminase (AID) enzyme randomly mutates the variable regions of the antibody and alters their affinity for the antigen, occurs in the dark zone.
 Additionally, B cells that were positively selected in the light zone because they express B cell receptors with high affinity for the antigen proliferate extensively in the dark zone, which is a process called clonal expansion.
 After somatic hypermutation and before entering the light zone, the old B cell receptors on the surfaces of the B cells are replaced with the new, mutated B cell receptors.
-B cells expressing antibodies that have decreased affinity for the antigen following somatic hypermutation undergo apoptosis, while B cells expressing antibodies that have increased affinity for the antigen after somatic hypermutation migrate to the light zone for further selection.
+B cells expressing B cell receptors that have decreased affinity for the antigen following somatic hypermutation undergo apoptosis, while B cells expressing B cell receptors that have increased affinity for the antigen after somatic hypermutation migrate to the light zone for further selection.